brickwareharry/brickwareharry/README.md

 - 🔭 I’m currently working on C#, .NET and JavaScript.
-- 🌱 I’m currently learning Microservices.
+- 🌱 I’m currently learning Microservices in this repository.
 - 👯 I’m looking to collaborate on a private hobby project on a team of three.
 This public repository will be integrated into the private project.
 - 🤔 I’m looking for help with building an open source Microservices project as a proof of concept for imporving software maintainability.
 - 💬 Ask me about my project progress